-- How will seasonal conditions (such as flooding, snow, etc.) affect the route?
+- How will seasonal conditions (flooding, snow, etc.) affect the route?

 6. Bug Out Vehicle

-This is another area which is talked about (more like argued about) in the prepper community.
+This is another area discussed (more like argued about) in the prepper community.
 Some feel that a big, rugged off-road vehicle is the only way to go.

 Others insist that modern vehicles will be useless because of EMP.

-Most of these arguments fail to point out that there are dozens of types of disasters which could occur, and the “best” bug out vehicle is going to be different for each of them.
+Most of these arguments fail to point out that dozens of types of disasters could occur, and the “best” bug out vehicle will differ for each.

 Here are just some options: